Ezibenroc/autm-rb/projects.md

 ## Simplex <a id="git-ic" href="https://github.com/Ezibenroc/simplex"><i class="fa fa-github" style="font-size:0.5em;"></i></a>

-A solver for linear programs, using the simplex algorithms, written in Python.
+A solver for linear programs, using the simplex algorithm, written in Python.

 Two possible data structures: dense matrix or sparse matrix.